“I’m calling his name…he’s not replying.”

 Fentanyl is Widespread

-Criminal drug networks are producing Illicitly manufactured fentanyl (IMF) in record amounts.
+Transnational criminal drug organizations (TCOs) are producing Illicitly manufactured fentanyl in record amounts.
 By the end of 2022, the Drug Enforcement Administration seized over 50.6 million fentanyl-laced, fake prescription pills.
 This represents about 379 million potentially deadly doses of fentanyl in 2022.
-Since fentanyl is very cheap to produce, these drug networks are making record profits off of the American people.
+Since fentanyl is very cheap to produce, these drug networks are making record profits and exploiting our borders to target American communities.

 Fentanyl on the Internet